jfernnn/startup/README.md

 - **WebSocket** - Each user will be able to chat with each other in real time.
 - **React** - Utilize the React framework for improved component-based organization and dynamic user interfaces.

+## HTML Deliverable

+For this deliverable I built out the structure of my application using HTML.

+- HTML Pages - 8 HTML pages that do the following: show login page, show profile page with user info, find other users or groups, book a study room, create a group, view groups the user is a part of, an about page, and view others profiles.

+- Links - Links to all the pages are in the header, logining in automatically redirects user to their profile, book a study room page has links to BYU and UVU library, and profile page has links to all the users friends profiles.

+- Text - Every group with the groups members is in text, the about page is in text, the users profile page has each of their groups and friends in text.

+- Images - An image of a lonely studier is on the index page, included using a link to the wikipedia page.

+- Login - Input box for username and password with a login button to login to profile.

+- Database - All profiles are stored in the database as well as groups and friends of each user.

+- WebSocket - Added friends are displayed in realtime on the profile page, added groups and users in similar groups is also listed on profile page.